World News

 The Bottom Line

-Sustainable energy is a great way to reduce our environmental impact and preserve natural resources for future generations.
+Sustainable energy is a great way to reduce environmental impact and preserve natural resources for future generations.
 This concept becomes more important as we continue to see global warming effects.
-It’s time that we adapt to sustainable energy and change for the better.
+It’s time to adapt to sustainable energy and change for the better.

 Jeremy D. Mena